jochumdev/microlobby/README.md

 ### Auth Service

-Give Username + password and you get a JWT back.
+- Give Username + password and you get a JWT back.
+- Internaly converts a JWT to a user with roles.

 ### Lobby Service